Left

 Cuphead has great and distinct video game art design that attracts potential players and also works very well for gameplay purposes.
 (Image source: Steam)

-For instance, a game may be inspired by 1930s cartoons, but it will still have elements of games from the 80s, 90s and 00s, which will be beautifully and tastefully incorporated into the chosen art style.
+For instance, a game may be inspired by 1930s cartoons, but it will still have elements of games from the 80s, 90s and 00s, which will be beautifully and tastefully incorporated into the chosen game visual design style.
 When you manage successfully to have them both, you can be sure your game art design is on point.

 This can be achieved by artists working with a wide scope of principles that lead to a particularly outstanding video game art design.
 Let’s take a look at some of them.